Detection and Tracking of MAVs Using a Rosette Scanning Pattern LiDAR: Experiments

-In Fig. \ref{fig:accuracy_test}, the error of the particle filter is plotted with the ground truth speed calculated from the MIMO measurements assuming constant speed between positions.
-It is visible that the tracking is stable over time with an average position error of around $5\;cm$ in the case of the horizontal and vertical measurements while it is around $7.5\;cm$ for the fast pattern.
-Each recording starts with the drone flying to the first position which can be seen on the first peak of each plot, where the speed and error characteristics are different than the later ones.
+In FIGURE \ref{fig:accuracy_test}, the Euclidean error of the delta position particle filter (first of the 5 runs in every scenario) is plotted with the ground truth speed calculated from the MIMO measurements.
+It is visible that the tracking is stable over time with an average position error of around $5\;cm$ in the case of the horizontal and vertical measurements, while it is around $11\;cm$ for the fast pattern.

-It can be seen on all the plots of Fig. \ref{fig:accuracy_test}, that the error of the particle filter is very much dependent on the speed.
-When the drone is at a waypoint, not moving, the error of the filter is around $4$ to $5\;cm$, while at the peak speed of $1.2\;m/s$ of the fast pattern the error is around $20$ to $25\;cm$.
-This dynamic difference of $15$ to $20\;cm$ in the error can mostly be explained by the different delays in the pipeline.
+It can be seen on all the plots of FIGURE \ref{fig:accuracy_test}, that the error of the particle filter is dependent on the speed.
+When the drone is at a waypoint, not moving, the error of the filter is around $3$ to $5\;cm$, while at the peak speeds of $1.2\;m/s$ of the fast pattern (not counting the one outlier), the error is around $20\;cm$.
+This dynamic difference of about $15\;cm$ in the error can mostly be explained by the different delays in the pipeline.
 The internal processing time of the LiDAR firmware is $2\;ms$ based on the data-sheet, the LiDAR scan integration time is $100\;ms$, and there is some additional overhead in the formatting, stamping, and publishing of the data to ROS topics.
-The background subtraction and the application of filters took $6.1\;ms$ with a $\sigma=6.1\;ms$ standard deviation on the fast trajectory and the predict, update and resample steps took a combined $1.4\;ms$ with a $\sigma=0.2\;ms$.
-The whole delay is about $120\;ms$, in which the drone travels about $14.4\;cm$.
+The LiDAR callback took $1.45\;ms$ on avarage while the particle filter (predict, update, and resample steps including the background subtraction) took $10.85\; ms$.
+The whole delay is about $120\;ms$, in which the drone travels roughly $14.4\;cm$, which accounts for most of the dynamic error.

-The inner workings of the particle filter mean that the particles will always be a little behind the measurements.
-Furthermore, the relative movement of the drone and the LiDAR sensor also causes some smearing in the point cloud which explains the rest of the dynamic error.
+It is important to note that the size of the Crazyflie drone ($s_{diag} = 12\;cm$) is on the same order of magnitude as the observed error.
+The LiDAR only returns points from the side of the drone facing the sensor, and the markers used by the OptiTrack system for tracking are intentionally placed asymmetrically.
+As a result, the true center of the drone does not exactly coincide with the measured GT position.
+Although these factors are difficult to quantify precisely, they all contribute to the overall error.

-Overall the static tracking error is very small and constant.
-The dynamic error increases linearly with speed not impacting the robustness of tracking only the accuracy.
+Overall, when the drone is stationary, the error remains small and consistent.
+However, during movement, a dynamic error arises that increases linearly with speed.
+This affects the tracking accuracy but does not compromise its robustness.